-Improving policy that contributes to diets and reducing obesity are two of the goals of researchers from City University London who are promoting healthy and more sustainable eating by working with policy makers.
+Researchers from City University London are promoting healthy and more sustainable eating by working with policy makers.

 For over 20 years academics at The Centre for Food Policy (CFP) at City have been researching how policy-making processes work and how they both reflect and shape the nature of food supply and consumption.
 The Centre's approach is to look at food policy from the perspective of the public.
 CFP is primarily interested in the role food in society and the impact on health, environment, social justice and the economy.